micro:bit Circuit Schematics, assembly and test point map

 Below, we’ve extracted some useful details about the hardware that anyone implementing software for the micro:bit, interfacing to it, or designing an add-on board for it should find useful.

-The LED matrix is physically layed out as a 5x5, but it is implemented in hardware as a scanned matrix of 9x3 (i.e. 9 colums by 3 rows).
+The LED matrix is physically laid out as a 5x5.
+On the V2 board this is implemented as a 5x5 matrix, but in the V1, this is implemented as a scanned matrix of 9x3 (i.e. 9 columns by 3 rows).
 Row 2 Col 8, and Row 2 Col 9 are not used.

 The LED matrix is driven via a high-speed multiplex generated by application processor software.
-This software also uses the LED Row and Col pins to implement the light sensing feature.
+This software also uses the LED Row and Col pins to implement the light sensing feature, as such you may see a difference in sensitivity between board revisions.
 Some of the Columns appear on the edge connector, so if you want to use extra GPIO pins, you have to disable the display in software.

 The USB protocol handler on this processor implements a Mass Storage Class device in order to offer the drag and drop code load interface.
 It also provides a Connected Device Class that allows a serial port interface to be used across the USB.